ABBA Silver: 'Mamma Mia! Here We Go Again'

 8. Blush.
 Got it.
 That reminds me: Just how basic is this film?

 Oh, who cares?
 Really.
-Why do are so you eager to go and slap a snide label like "basic" on this thing?
+Why are so you eager to go and slap a snide label like "basic" on this thing?
 Whom are you trying to impress?

 It's got (mostly) great songs, sung by (mostly) people who can sing, and a story that evaporates like breath on a windowpane.
 The scenery's gorgeous, as is the cast, and it's got Cher.
 Why do you need it to be anything more than that?
 Why must it be capital-G Good?
 Why can't you just enjoy, on a sweltering summer day, something that's simply capital-F Fun?